 - 1 teaspoon pure vanilla extract

 - 1 can (13 oz / 403 ml) full-fat coconut milk, very cold

 - 1/8 teaspoon ground ginger

 - 1/3 cup (40g) pumpkin seeds (raw pepitas)

 - Flaky sea salt, for sprinkling

 - Process pecans and oats in the food processor until crumbly (don’t go too long or you might end up with pecan-oat butter).
-Transfer to a large bowl, add in the remaining dry ingredients, and stir well.
+Transfer to a large bowl, add in the remaining dry and wet ingredients, and stir well.